 'For contemporary Christians, to meet regularly in small groups is not an option or a luxury.
 It is a biblical mandate they must obey if they want to experience communal life, and if their churches are to become biblically functioning communities'

 At ESCC Home Groups are an important part of Church life.

-We have a children’s programme each Sunday that runs during the last part of the church service.
-The children leave during the service to attend a wonderful programme planned for them each week.
-This includes a story from the Bible, crafts/activities and games.
-We also have a Children’s slot every other week where a story is told during the service sometimes with drama and visuals.
+We have a Sunday School programme for early primary school aged children that runs each Sunday during the last part of the church service.
+The children leave during the service to attend a wonderful programme that includes a story from the Bible, craft activities and games.

-We do have times when we meet during the year outside of Sundays for special children’s events.
-This year that has included pizza making, going to the beach and park, having breakfast together and special craft activities for Mother’s Day and Father’s Day and a movie afternoon.
+There are also times when we meet outside of Sundays for special children’s events.
+This year that has included pizza making, going to the beach and park, having breakfast together, special craft activities for Mother’s Day and Father’s Day and a movie afternoon.

-This meeting is held on the third Tuesday of each month at the home of Barry and Val Cox.
+This meeting is held on the third Tuesday of each month.
 The long term aim is to establish a number of similar prayer groups in various homes in order to maintain a strong foundation to the ministry of the Church.
 The meeting lasts for around one hour and is aimed at addressing specific issues that are in need of God’s intervention locally, nationally and globally.

 Prayer is essential to the life of the Church and is the way in which we work together with God to see His Kingdom come and His will done on Earth as in Heaven.

 ‘More things are wrought by Prayer than this World dreams of’